Gospel Guidebook: Getting and Keeping It Right 한국어 日本語

 Quick Rebuttal of Andrew Fuller's book "Strictures on Sandemanianism"

 Andrew Fuller, in his book "Strictures on Sandemanianism," exposes himself almost immediately as a mixer of faith and works.
-On pages 19-20 when he speaks against Sandeman's interpretation of Romans 4:5, he suggests that justification contains a transformative ethical element that includes a "conscious love to the divine character," and says that it must be proved "that by ungodly the apostle meant one who was at that time [of justification] an enemy of God."
+On pages 19-20 when he speaks against Sandeman's interpretation of Romans 4:5, he suggests that justification contains a transformative ethical element that includes a "conscious love to the divine character" (a la his mentor Jonathan Edwards) and says that it must be proved "that by ungodly the apostle meant one who was at that time [of justification] an enemy of God."
 In order to debunk his assertion about justification containing a transformative ethical element, it is only necessary to provide the proof he requests.
-And it just so happens that I have already written extensively on this topic, proving that God justifies the ungodly while they are still in a state of ungodliness, thereby eliminating any transformative ethical element from justification (see, for example, here, here, and here).
+And it just so happens that I have already written a couple articles on this topic, proving that God justifies the ungodly while they are still in a state of ungodliness, thereby eliminating any transformative ethical element from justification (see, for example, here and here).
 As a quick recap, it is only necessary to look at a couple texts, such as Romans 5:6-11 and Colossians 2:13.
 In Romans 5:6-11, the Apostle Paul uses present participles to describe the state of the ungodly when they were justified and reconciled at the cross.
 In particular, he describes them as "still being helpless," "still being sinners," and "being enemies."
 Likewise, in Colossians 2:13, he uses the present participle phrase "being dead in your trespasses and the uncircumcision of your flesh" to indicate that they were still dead in their trespasses when they were forgiven (which is a benefit contemporaneous with justification according to Romans 4:6-8) and were only ontologically changed and transformed in their nature subsequently when they were made alive.
 Henry Alford in his Greek New Testament Commentary recognized this by saying, "having forgiven (the aorist participle (which aor. 'having forgiven' is in English, we having but one past active participle) is here not contemporaneous with συνεζωοπ. [to make alive with] but antecedent" (see here)

 Conclusion